glehu/CWO_ERP/README.md

 Username: "**admin**" password: "**admin**"

-It is highly recommended to change the default user's password as it posesses all rights in the software, e.g. creating, editing and deleting users and full access to all modules.
+It is highly recommended to change the default user's password as it possesses all rights in the software, e.g. creating, editing and deleting users and full access to all modules.

 ## Modules
 This section names and describes the modules that are currently implemented